🌊 Introduction: The Rising Tide of Global Flooding

 🔁 Climate Change & Insurance: A New Era of Risk

 The cost of flood insurance is rising not just due to local weather, but because of global climate instability.
-As sea levels rise and extreme rainfall becomes common, insurers are adjusting their risk models — and premiums.
+According to the IPCC Climate Change Reports, as sea levels rise and extreme rainfall becomes common, insurers are adjusting their risk models — and premiums.

 📊 Flood Insurance Quote: How to Get the Best Deal in 2025